 16th AAAC Annual: Fractured Fairytales

 December 8, 2006 – January 19, 2007

 Through a review of the Asian American Artists Slide Archive's previous year's submissions, artists are selected by a panel.
-This year five artists were chosen who reflect a nexus of themes around personal icons - fantasy, dreams, pop culture, identity & appropriation.
+This year five artists who reflect a nexus of themes around personal icons - fantasy, dreams, pop culture, identity, and appropriation - were chosen.
 In a complex society with multiple contradictory interests at work, the drive to encompass these through creativity is a sustaining mark of these artists’ works.
 Together they compose a very current part of the contemporary presence of Asia in America.
 The Archive is open to all visual artists of Asian ancestry and artists who are strongly influenced by Asia.
 Learn more: brochure, postcard.

 - Jon Cuyson

 Chinese Classical Architecture's Ornamental Art